brennacclark/angular-portfolio/README.md

 Hi, there - thanks for checking out the repo!
 This site is a recreation of my [personal portfolio site](https://brennacclark.github.io), but made with Angular instead of React.

+**📝 Assignment**
+- Recreate my react portfolio site, brennacclark.github.io, in Angular.

+**🔍 Focus on**
+- Component Composition
+- Component Communication

+**📦 Deliverables**
+- Shoot for a view or two with some state changing

+**⭐️ Goal**
+- Recreate the look of my portfolio site, but improve the quality of project structure and code with what I’ve learned.

 ## Angular